Accurate BMI Calculator for Women and Men | WeightWatchers

 Is BMI 100% accurate?

 BMI has many limitations and it’s not always accurate for everybody.
-It doesn’t distinguish between fat and muscle, so people who have a large muscle mass will often have a high BMI, even though their body fat is in the healthy range.
+It doesn’t distinguish between fat and muscle, so people who have a large muscle mass will often have a higher BMI, even though their body fat is in the healthy range.
 Plus, a healthy BMI doesn’t always correlate with good health.
 In fact, research shows that one in three people who have healthy BMIs are relatively unhealthy once other test results, such as blood pressure, blood glucose and cholesterol are taken into account.

 One explanation is that BMI doesn’t reflect where body fat is stored, and it’s possible to have a healthy BMI, while carrying too much fat around your waist, a location that poses more of a health risk than weight carried on your hips and thighs.
 A 2017 study proved that point, finding that people who carry weight around their middle but have healthy BMIs are at the highest risk of death from any cause, compared to people with higher BMIs who carry the weight elsewhere.